Throughout history, the Bible has been a great source of comfort for people looking to find reasons for why they believe the things they do.

 We change constantly. . . . our religion, our morals, our values, our desires.

-We can argue with him, we can ignore him, we can try to justify our behavior, but we can’t change Him.
+We can argue with him, we can ignore him, we can try to justify our behavior, we can even try to “tune” him out, but we can’t change Him.

 The only smart move left to us is to agree with Him.
 We need to believe what He believes, learn hate what He hates and love what He loves.